buses for schools return Mon 8 Mar

 summary information for other schools

 We also serve many other schools in the local area.
-The table below give information on what the situation is for each school.
+The table below give information on what the situation should be for each school - but please check back closer to 8 March in case any information changes.

 |Abbey||The existing route 81 from Caversham Heights will remain, at 50% capacity.
 The leopard 3/8/9 and claret 21 will run at 50% capacity.|